 Whether you’re looking to see exactly what you have inside your four walls, ensure that no architecture or systems are flying beneath your business radar, or hoping to retire or consolidate assets, a full business map gives you confidence that you understand the consequences of any business decision that you’re making, ahead of time.

-From small changes like retiring systems, to huge migrations such as cloud adoption, today’s networks and data centers are not made for taking leaps in the dark.
+From small changes like retiring systems, to other change management projects like huge migrations and cloud adoption, today’s networks and data centers are not made for taking leaps in the dark.
 There is too much at stake, and environments are too complex and connected.
 Once you’ve seen where an asset stands in relation to the rest of your ecosystem, you can make smart and informed decisions about business-critical services.

 Take cloud migration for example.
 The most successful projects are implemented with a phased approach, first moving over low risk assets, before turning to larger or more connected applications and systems.
 How can you even know what belongs in which category without an accurate map of your whole network?
 Your map can be the foundation you need to create a plan that works for your business, with absolutely no surprises.